Progress towards commercialisation of pipeline products and structural efficiencies

 Benchmark (LSE:BMK), the aquaculture health, genetics and advanced nutrition business, announces its interim results for the six months ended 31 March 2019 (the “period”).

-2 Adjusted Operating Profit is operating loss before exceptional items including acquisition related items and amortisation of intangible assets excluding development costs
+(3) Adjusted Operating Profit is operating loss before exceptional items including acquisition related items and amortisation of intangible assets excluding development costs

-4 Net debt is cash and cash equivalents less loans and borrowings as shown in note 16 to the condensed consolidated financial statements
+(4) Net debt is cash and cash equivalents less loans and borrowings.

-5 Constant Currency change reflects the percentage change after retranslating 2019 figures using the same foreign exchange rates experienced in 2018.
+(6) Constant Currency reflects 2019 figures in GBP converted using average foreign exchange rates prevalent in 2018